quicwg/datagram/draft-ietf-quic-datagram.md

 ## Multiplexing Datagrams

-DATAGRAM frames belong to a QUIC connection as a whole, and are not associated with any stream ID at the QUIC layer.
+DATAGRAM frames belong to a QUIC connection as a whole and are not associated with any stream ID at the QUIC layer.
 However, it is expected that applications will want to differentiate between specific DATAGRAM frames by using identifiers, such as for logical flows of datagrams or to distinguish between different kinds of datagrams.

-Identifiers used to multiplex different kinds of datagrams, or flows of datagrams, are the responsibility of the application protocol running over QUIC to define.
+Defining the identifiers used to multiplex different kinds of datagrams or flows of datagrams is the responsibility of the application protocol running over QUIC.
 The application defines the semantics of the Datagram Data field and how it is parsed.

 If the application needs to support the coexistence of multiple flows of datagrams, one recommended pattern is to use a variable-length integer at the